 Higher search engines ranking

-Search engines recognize evergreen content and give it more value than to old content.
+Search engines recognize evergreen content and give it more value than old content.
 Google and other search websites are crawling millions of web pages and analyzing every piece of content.
 If they found your content valuable and optimized for certain search terms, they will reward you with a higher ranking in search results.

 Higher website traffic